 Summer research programs are a great way to get involved in mathematical research, by working on a significant problem with a group of other students and faculty and living in a different part of the country for a while.
 There are many different programs offering the opportunity to participate in mathematical research during the summer.
 The programs vary widely in size, orientation, and goals.
-The best thing to do is to look around and try to find a few programs that match your desires as closely as possible.
-Don't forget that there are many similar programs in other disciplines.
-A brief description of some of the more important programs in mathematics is given below.
+The best thing to do is to look around and try to find a few programs that match your desires as closely as possible and speak with a faculty member during the fall semester of your sophomore or junior year if you are interested in applying for a program.
 Deadlines for these programs tend to be in February.
 You will want to get started on your applications in plenty of time.

 - The SLU Summer Fellowship program.
-Work with a professor mentor over the summer and explore research questions related to your disicipline.
-In 2009 SLU fellows received free room and a $3500 summer stipend.
+Work with a professor mentor over the summer and explore research questions related to your discipline.
+In 2015 SLU fellows received free room and a $3750 summer stipend.
 See the SLU Fellowship Program for more information.

 - The single largest national program is the NSF-sponsored Research Experiences for Undergraduates (REU) program.
 Each year, the NSF supports many different programs across the country in all areas it funds.
 Although the details vary with the specific program, most of them involve a small group of undergraduates for 8 to 10 weeks working together on some research problem.
 You get some travel expenses and a modest stipend.
-Last year there were programs in many areas of mathematics, including numerical analysis, probability, geometry, discrete mathematics, fractals, parallel computing and nonlinear dynamics, not to mention REU's in other disciplines.
-A brief description is given on the NSF website.
-The NSF has a search page to help you find a suitable program.
-The Mathematical Sciences list has more than 50 programs in many areas.
 The American Mathematical Society also has an REU page providing brief descriptions of REU programs and individual links.
-Additionally, AMS maintains a site of NSF REUs here.